andersonopt/website/content/solutions/ao-energy-market.md

 {{< column "wrap pt-3 pb-3 center" >}}

-## Quickly understand the financial viability of a site without expensive simulation runs and opaque models
+## Focus on the right projects from the get-go

 {{< /column >}}